ManlyMarco/HC-HF_Patch/README.md

 Check the [Releases](https://github.com/ManlyMarco/HC-HF_Patch/releases) page for download links.
 To get mail updates for each new release you can watch this repositiory (top right) or watch the linked patreon page.

 ## How to install
+1. Install the game.
-1. Install the game and any paid expansions that you want.
+2. (Optional) Install any paid expansions that you have (e.g. Dolce).
+You must install them before running the patch.
-2. Download the latest HF Patch from the [releases page](https://github.com/ManlyMarco/HC-HF_Patch/releases) to any directory and run it.
+3. Download the latest HF Patch from the [releases page](https://github.com/ManlyMarco/HC-HF_Patch/releases) to any directory.
+Do not download it to the game directory!
+4. Once all parts are downloaded, run the patch .exe file.
-3. You can customize the install but for beginners it's recommended to use the default settings.
+5. You can customize the install but for beginners it's recommended to use the default settings.
-4. Wait until it's done and enjoy the game!
+6. Wait until it's done (verification can take a long time) and enjoy the game!

 *Note: If you want to run the game under Wine/Proton (Linux, SteamOS, macOS, etc.), read [this](https://github.com/Mantas-2155X/illusion-wine-guide) and [this](https://docs.bepinex.dev/articles/advanced/proton_wine.html).*